MbalieP/git-basic-exercises/README.md

-i am not really sure what i am doing
+I am not really sure what I am doing, But now i think im strting to understan.